NISSAN FS5R90A 5-SPEED (Borg-Warner T5)

 DIFFERENTIAL FLANGE

 The turbo T5 differential (3.54:1) used a stouter square flange with 10mm bolts in a slightly larger parallelogram shape like the earlier flange.
 The holes are offset meaning you can't drill or modify a round flange or you would throw off the balance.
 The square flange used to be available from the Nissan dealer for $55 which is where I found mine.
 On the parts list of 1983 R200 differentials it was the flange for the 5-speed turbo L28E.
-In 2016 I doubt the flange is available anymore so when you get a T5 driveshaft fabricated simply have it made with a round flange on the rear.
-To R&R use an impact wrench to break loose the 24mm nut on the front of the differential, then use a puller to draw out the flange.
+To R&R use an impact wrench to break loose the 24mm nut on the front of the differential then use a puller to draw out the flange.
 A new one then slips on by tightening the nut back on.
 Torque it to 130lbs.

 bw